 9. First Battle of Marne (September of 1914)

-In September of 1914, the First Battle of Marne was the end of German incursion into France and the beginning of the trench warfare so widely associated with World War One.
+In September of 1914, the First Battle of Marne marked the end of German incursion into France and the beginning of the trench warfare so widely associated with World War One.
 German Field Marshal, Alfried Von Schlieffen devised a plan to conquer France by his armies invading it from Lille.
-Then army would turn west near the English Channel then south and cut off the French retreat.
-If the plan worked German armies would encircle the French Army from the north and capture Paris.
+The army would then turn west near the English Channel before turning south to cut off the French retreat.
+If the plan worked, German armies would encircle the French Army from the north and capture Paris.
 But a French offensive in Lorraine caused the German’s to counter attack, and threw the French to a fortified barrier.
 The French defense strengthened and they sent their troops to reinforce the left flank.
 The German northern wing troops got weak after removal of 11 divisions to fight in Belgium and East Prussia.